Target Audience: All beautiful people on this planet.

 Spelling mistake in the confirmation error message like “You have registered success” instead of successfully, success is written.

-Point to be remembered: There are many dissimilar terminologies and methodologies that is followed in various firms.
+Point to be remembered: There are many dissimilar terminologies and methodologies that are followed in various firms.
 The above content is as per best practices in the industry.